netomantonio/matrix-protocol/MEF_MATRIX_EMBEDDING_FRAMEWORK.md

 ### 🔹 `scope_ref`
 **Required** | **String**

-Reference to a scope node identifier defined in the organization's CSH (Semantic Hierarchy Catalog).
+Reference to a scope node identifier defined in the organization's MOC (Matrix Ontology Catalog).

 - **Purpose**: Defines the reach and visibility of the UKI
-- **Resolution**: System consults CSH to apply governance rules
+- **Resolution**: System consults MOC to apply governance rules
 - **Examples**: "personal", "team", "organization", "public"

 ### 🔹 `scope_mode`